 In addition to delivering high-quality protein, milk and milk products provides eight other essential nutrients, including calcium, vitamin D and potassium.
 These nutrients, along with fiber, are the four nutrients most Americans — including children — don’t get enough of in their diets as outlined by the Dietary Guidelines for Americans.
 These four are identified as “nutrients of public health concern” because not only are many Americans not consuming enough, not getting enough of these nutrients is linked to health concerns.

 Milk helps to balance the nutrition in your kids’ meals.
 When you pair your kids’ meals with an 8-ounce glass of milk, you can help them reach their daily recommended value for protein, calcium and vitamin D. Recommended servings for milk and milk products vary by age for children.
 From ages 2 to 3, children need 2 servings daily, children ages 4-8 need 2 1/2 servings daily and children 9 and older need 3 servings daily.
 Chocolate, or other flavored milk, is also a tasty protein food for kids.
 Flavored milk counts as a serving of dairy and provides the same 9 essential nutrients in each serving, including:

 - B vitamins (Riboflavin, B-12 and niacin) for energy

-- Bone-building nutrients, including calcium [Link to April calcium article], vitamin D and phosphorus
+- Bone-building nutrients, including calcium, vitamin D and phosphorus

 - Vitamin A for a healthy immune system

-Learn More: 5 Tops to Creat a Better Breakfast This Morning
+Learn More: 5 Tips to Creat a Better Breakfast This Morning

 5 Delicious Breakfast Recipes for Kids